 I love making fresh baked cookies and giving them as gifts.
 One of my favorite ways to package tasty treats is in a beautifully decorated cookie tin.
-I transformed a plain white, metal cookie tin into a whimsical, Spring design that anyone would love to receive even without the cookies.
+I transformed a plain white, metal cookie tin into a whimsical, Spring and Summer design that anyone would love to receive even without the cookies.
 I accented the tin with pretty paper and ribbon to and attached fabric flowers to the top of the lid to make them look as if they were growing in a garden.

 These decorated cookie tins are so easy to make with a few inexpensive items.
 I wanted to create them to be unique and personalized rather than just attaching decorative accents.
 I love to layer elements to make a more detailed and interesting design.
 Different textures and colors turn a plain cookie tin into something unexpected and spectacular.
 You can even repurpose a cookie tin that has pictures printed on it to create this beautiful design.
 These DIY decorated Cookie tins are so versatile, that you can choose any colors or types of artificial flowers you like to recreate these beautifully decorated cookie tins and they can be customized for any season or occasion.

 Step 1: Cut V shapes in even intervals around the paper plate.
 Round the edges to create petals so it looks like a flower.